mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 Asset resolution in OpenUSD involves mapping logical asset paths to physical file locations—often across multiple layers, tools, or storage backends.
 For this project, we needed a resolver that could support:

 - Multi-versioned assets with commit history
+- Compatibility with MySQL, Amazon S3, and Django-based APIs
 - Layer-based composition in USD
-- Compatibility with MySQL, Amazon S3, and Django-based APIs

-The primary bottleneck was the lack of integrated versioning between our database and cloud storage.
-While commit metadata existed per asset, it was not consistently tracked or accessible across systems.
+The primary bottleneck was the lack of consistent versioning among our different platforms.
+While commit metadata existed per asset in MySQL, and Amazon S3 has built-in versioning, this info had no communication with each other.

-To address this, I refactored the backend in three coordinated layers:
+To address this, I worked on optimizing the data format in what appeared to be three coordinated layers:

 ![Mermaid Diagram Workflow Concrete](./assets/mermaid_workflow_concrete.svg)

-Though ultimately, we realized that the systems were heavily interconnected, so it looked more like this:
+Though ultimately, I realized that everything within the systems, Django included, were heavily interconnected, so my workflow started to look more like this:

 ![Mermaid Diagram Workflow Reality](./assets/mermaid_workflow_reality.svg)

 (Get it?
 Because clang... is clang?)

+The following three sections cover the specifics of refactoring each system.

 #### MySQL "Sublayer" Structure

 ![Mysql Visual](./assets/mysql-visual.png)

-In support of version-aware asset resolution, we introduced a `Sublayer` table to the MySQL schema.
-Each `Sublayer` corresponds to a physical `.usd` file and maintains a many-to-one relationship with an `Asset` entry.
-This design enables fine-grained tracking of individual USD layers within a composite asset.
+Initially, at our class-wide MVP disccussions, we considered version tracking at either the `Asset` or `Commit` level.
+However, after downloading and looking through example datasets such as Disney's [Moana](https://www.disneyanimation.com/data-sets/?drawer=/resources/moana-island-scene/) and Pixar's [da Vinci's workshop](https://docs.omniverse.nvidia.com/usd/latest/usd_content_samples/davinci_workshop.html) , I realized that tracking version history at the `Sublayer` level would be necessary, allowing us to track changes in individual files (e.g., a LOD variant or material file) between commits.
+Thus, the `Sublayer` table was introduced to the MySQL schema.

 Key columns include:

 - `s3_versionID`: references the corresponding object version in Amazon S3
 - `previousVersion_id`: links to the prior version of the same sublayer

-Initially, version tracking was considered at the asset or commit level.
-However, because USD assets may consist of multiple independently evolving sublayers, tracking version history at the sublayer level offered greater precision—particularly when only specific components (e.g., a LOD variant or material file) change between commits.

 To integrate this logic into the development pipeline, I extended our Django models and created reusable [Django custom admin commands](https://docs.djangoproject.com/en/5.2/howto/custom-management-commands/) for database maintenance.
-These tools allowed contributors to standardize version syntax, patch historical inconsistencies, and maintain reproducibility across environments.
+These tools allowed contributors to standardize version syntax and patch historical inconsistencies while maintaining reproducibility across environments.

 ```python
 # library/management/command/commits.py